boringops-hq/boringops-articles/articles/boringops_vs_devops_devsecops_sre.md

 ---

-**boring (adj.)**: the state of operational systems that resist complexity and performative toil, restoring engineering capacity for real problem solving.
+**boring (adj.)**: the state of operational systems that resist complexity and performative toil, restoring engineering capacity for real problem-solving.